Opening a fresh coconut is easier than you’d think!

 Drain out the liquid and save it for another use (drink it!)
 By the way, the coconut juice should be clear, with a sweet and refreshing smell.
 If it looks cloudy, or has a sour smell or taste, it has probably gone bad.

 Bake the coconut at 350ºF for about 15 minutes and remove it from the oven.
-Using a hammer, smash the coconut until it breaks open.
+The heat helps soften the shell.
+Using a hammer, smash the coconut until it cracks open.
+If it is still difficult to crack it open, put it back into the oven for another 15 minutes.